 CMS and records must be endorsed appropriately.

-Regulation 2 of Schedule 3 Crime and Disorder Act 1998 and CrimPR 9.16 sets out the procedure for an application for dismissal after sending.
-An application, in writing, with reasons for dismissal, can be made within 28 days of service of prosecution evidence with provision for a prosecution response within 14 days.
+Regulation 2 of Schedule 3 Crime and Disorder Act 1998 and CrimPR 3.20 sets out the procedure for an application for dismissal after sending.
+An application, in writing, with reasons for dismissal, can be made not more than 20 business days after service of prosecution evidence with provision for a prosecution response within10 business days.
 Regulation 2(2) of Schedule 3 provides power for the judge to dismiss a charge (and accordingly quash any count relating to it in any indictment preferred against the applicant) which is the subject of any such application if it appears to him that the evidence against the applicant would not be sufficient for him to be properly convicted.

 An indictment can be drafted where a person has committed a significant number of offences, of the same or similar character, on different occasions over a sustained period of time whether days, weeks, months or years.